The Dementia Help team is cycling 330 miles across the country in June to raise vital funds for YoungDementia UK.

 After his diagnosis, Peter had to give up his business after the condition made it impossible for him to run the well-established family company he took over from his father many years ago.
 His positive outlook inspires many and he is regularly invited to speak at conferences.

-Christina is a writer and editor and wrote the book ‘Dementia Care: A Guide’ after caring for her late mother, Hazel, who had vascular dementia, for almost a decade.
+Christina is a writer and editor and wrote the book ‘Dementia Care: A Guide’ (under her previous name of Christina Macdonald) after caring for her late mother, Hazel, who had vascular dementia, for almost a decade.
 She describes caring for her mum as the most stressful period of her life, so she knows first-hand the challenges that carers go through.
 She speaks about her caring experiences at The Alzheimer’s Show every year.

 Apart from being Dementia Help’s website editor, Dave is a professional singer who performed at last year’s Alzheimer’s Show, where he was inspired to see many people who had dementia singing along to the music, clearly recognising the songs and the lyrics.